Events that create lasting memories

 Spring Skeet League - March 17 - April 21 Registration

 Winter Combo League

 Join today and jump right in with a league of your own!
+Email with any questions.

 The Dallas Gun Club is committed to a very robust Instructor Program comprised of two components: Resident Instructors and Guest Instructors.
 Members who would like to schedule instruction should with Resident Instructors contact them directly.
 Guest Professional Instructors will be scheduled in advance and members will receive notification of the dates.

 Instructors who wish to be added to the program should review the Instructors Manual located on the DGC Website and then contact John Calandro III.

 I'm a professional shooting instructor located in Dallas, Texas.
 I also compete in NSCA Sporting Clays tournaments as well as USHA Helice tournaments.
 I have over 10 years of coaching experience teaching everyone from beginners to experienced shooters how to improve their shooting.
 I am skilled at teaching Sporting Clays, Skeet, Trap, FITASC, and Helice as well as those wishing to become a better wing shooter.
 Making the student a better shot while also making the sport more enjoyable and fun is my number one goal.
 I do not limit myself to one teaching method, as I believe there are advantages to learning multiple ways to break targets and each technique has its distinct advantage.

 • 3 Time National Championship High School Coach

 • NSCA All Americans in both Sporting Clays & FITASC

 • Multiple Collegiate Scholarships winners